mlibrary/about-ebc/src/content/stories/2022-08-20-why-do-readers-like-open-access-books.md

   * "OA improves the quality of my life as a retiree who likes to read academic books."
   * "Self-teaching myself Chinese and Chinese history because of a recently acquired obsession with Chinese drama."
   * "I just want to say "Thank You!" for making this available for free.
 I'm a retiree on a fixed income, so things like this are really helpful.
 I'm really looking forward to reading it."
-* Independent or loosely-affiliated scholars
+* Independent, resource-starved, and loosely-affiliated scholars

   * "I'm an independent researcher, and using a public library's open-source archive to find this resource."
   * "I´m a retired college professor continuing to do research at a location with a VERY small library and limited inter-library loan facilities for actual books."